Link copied!

 An informational graphic about PNG files, highlighting support for transparent backgrounds, lossless quality, and their suitability for logos and web graphics.

-• PNG-24 (supports millions of colors and multiple transparency levels, better for complex graphics)
+• PNG-24: supports millions of colors and multiple transparency levels.
+Better for complex graphics.

-HEIC: The Space-Saving Format Built Into Every iPhone
+HEIC: Apple's Space-Saving Format

 A summary graphic explaining HEIC as the default iPhone photo format, which offers 50% smaller file sizes than JPEG but has limited compatibility outside Apple devices.